-The election official may contract for the preparation and printing of the ballots without obtaining competitive bids and shall require possession of the printed ballots at least 15 days before the election.
+The election official may contract for the preparation and printing of the ballots without obtaining competitive bids and shall require ballots to be mailed to voters in accordance with CBJC 29.07.100.
+The election official shall require possession of the remaining printed ballots for use at the vote centers and the ballot processing center at least 15 days before the election.
 Sufficient ballots shall be delivered before the opening of the vote center or polling places.
 The election official shall keep a record of the numbers of the ballots delivered to each election team, the signature of the person to whom each group of ballots is delivered, and the date of each delivery.
-Ballots shall be secured by election workers according to chain of custody protocols established in the election procedures.
+Ballots shall be secured by election workers according to chain of custody protocols established in the election policies and rules of procedures.